greyhoundforty/rst-quest/site-src/content/post/ibmcloud-packer.md

 In this guide I will introduce you to [Packer](https://www.packer.io), it's main components, and then how to use it on the IBM Cloud to build "golden images".

+  > If you are already familiar with Packer as a concept and just want to get your hands on the code and test yourself, skip ahead to the [Example](#example-template) section.

 ## Packer Overview

 [Packer](https://www.packer.io) is an open-source tool from Hashicorp that helps you automate the process creating machine images.
 In this context, a machine image is a piece of immutible infrastructure that contains a preconfigured operating system and installed software/applications.
 Packer allows you to build images across multiple cloud and compute providers and on-prem infrastructure.